Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 - As a student I would like a qr code to take me to the website, so that it is easily accessible from my mobile device without having to type in a long URL.

+- As a student with visual impairments, I would like for the voting application to be as readable as possible so that I can easily see the question and the options.

 ## Phase 1 Development

 ```mermaid